StaticSpark/use-local-storage-sync/README.md

 Similar to how JS Map() works we will identify the name of our value that is to be stored.

-> It is important to note that if you might to be persisting several variations a name, to make sure the name is unique.
+> It is important to note that if you might to be persisting several variations of a name, to make sure the key name is unique.

 Example: